Use the function cos

 ## [1] 0.3835441

-Now we can vary the parameters a bit from these estimates, having 1 state that is consistently higher in its parameters, 1 state roughly at these estimates, and 1 state lower.
+Now we can vary the parameters a bit from these estimates, having 1 state that is consistently lower in its parameters (thus: shorter steps and less straightforward movement), 1 state roughly at these estimates, and 1 state higher (thus: faster movement and with higher forward persistence):

 fitHMM_stepangle <- momentuHMM::fitHMM(